PyO3/pyo3/guide/src/exception.md

 A [`PyErr`] represents a Python exception.
 Errors within the PyO3 library are also exposed as Python exceptions.

-If your code has a custom error type e.g. `MyError`, adding an implementation of `std::convert::From<MyError> for PyErr` is usually enough.
+If your code has a custom error type, adding an implementation of `std::convert::From<MyError> for PyErr` is usually enough.
 PyO3 will then automatically convert your error to a Python exception when needed.

+The following code snippet defines a Rust error named `CustomIOError`.
+In its `From<CustomIOError> for PyErr` implementation it returns a `PyErr` representing Python's `OSError`.

 ```rust
 use pyo3::exceptions::PyOSError;